urbit/docs/userspace/tudumvc/updating-the-agent.md

 template = "doc.html"
 +++

-## Current Project Status {#introduction}
+## Introduction {#introduction}
-At this point, you should have a `%gall` agent that can:
+At this point, we have a `%gall` agent that can:
-* Host a default Earth web page
+* Host a default Earth web page.
-* Contain a limited data structure
+* Contain a limited data structure.
-* Print out incoming JSON
+* Print out incoming JSON.
-You also have a version of TodoMVC that can:
+We also have a version of TodoMVC that can:
-* Authenticate with your Fake Ship
+* Authenticate with an Urbit (Fake Ship or otherwise, but we've been using a Fake Ship).
-* poke your `%gall` agent using a new button
+* poke `%tudumvc` using a new button, resulting in some state changes and a dojo printout.

-In this part of the guide, you're going to work on integrating all of the existing functionality of TodoMVC into our %gall agent and preparing your %gall agent's state to accommodate tasks in the format in which they exist on TodoMVC.
+In this chapter of the tutorial, we'll integrate all of the existing functionality of TodoMVC into the %gall agent and preparing your `%tudumvc`'s state to accommodate tasks in the format in which they exist on TodoMVC.

+## Required Files {#required-files}
+* The /src-lesson4/react-hooks folder copied to your local environment.
+* The /src-lesson4/app /mar/tudumvc and /sur files copied into the respectively similar versions on an Urbit running on your local environment (using the sync functionality).

 ## Learning Checklist {#learning-checklist}
 * How to upgrade the state database of our %gall agent.